7.3. Time-accurate RANS CFD on a propeller using a sliding interface: the XV-15 rotor geometry#

 With the mesh file and its associated mesh configuration json file.
 You can upload the mesh either by using the Web UI or the Python API.

-Once your mesh has been uploaded, the last step before launching a run is to create a case configuration file with all the information needed by Flow360 to run your case.
-Here a sample case configuration json file is provided (Click to download).
+Once your mesh has been uploaded, the last step before launching a run is to create a python script with all the information needed by Flow360 to run your case.
+Here a sample Python Script is provided.
+Please refer to the Python API Guide and Reference sections for details about how to create the python script.

 For our case we have the following operating conditions: